US Disability Housing and Home Loans for Disabled Americans

 Synopsis: List of home loan providers in the US states who lend money for home purchases and housing down payment loans to people with disabilities and low income earners.
 The Fair Housing Act prohibits any discrimination by mentioned entities making it hard or impossible for a person to get housing because of his or her race or skin color, religion, sex, national origin, familial status or disability.
 The U.S Department of Housing and Urban Development (HUD), federal housing program financially helps moderate or low-income families with disabilities to rent or buy a home.

 For people with disabilities and those on low incomes finding a home loan to purchase your own home can be a daunting task.
 Owning your own home is considered a fundamental right by most people, a natural progression into the world of independent living.

-NOTE: You may also like to read our Guide to Home Buying for People with Disabilities which provides information regarding buying a house for people with disabilities including qualifying for home loans and a mortgage.
+You may also like to read our Guide to Home Buying for People with Disabilities which provides information regarding buying a house for people with disabilities including qualifying for home loans and a mortgage.

 Home Loan Companies in the U.S.

 One in three Americans living with disabilities lives below or at the poverty level.
-That makes millions of people with disabilities living under socially and financially acceptable conditions.
+That makes millions of people with disabilities living under socially and financially unacceptable conditions.